omarhanandeh/magento2-product-addtional-price/README.md

 # magento2-product-addtional-price

-allow the end user to add extra product price via cms magento admin panel and reflect it for overall products price
+allow the Adminto add extra product price via cms magento admin panel and reflect it for overall products price

 use the following guide to set product additional price.
 - from magento admin panel